 Awareness of frontiers of the current science of Information Processing.
 Learn how to read, present and analyze conference style paper.
 Identify and define a problem related to a predefined research topic.
 Write a conference style paper.

 Topic change annually.
 A recent offering of this course included the following topics.

-ALM (Application Life-circle Management) in Modern Practical Software Engineering Corrections Starten for Term Flue development
+• ALM (Application Life-circle Management) in Modern Practical Software Engineering

 Case Study: Team System for TerraFly development.